godotengine/godot-docs/tutorials/2d/2d_sprite_animation.rst

 Set up your scene tree the same way you did previously when using individual images.
 Select the ``AnimatedSprite`` and in its *SpriteFrames* property, select
 "New SpriteFrames".

 Click on the new SpriteFrames resource.
-This time, when the panel appears at the bottom of the screen, select "Add frames from a Sprite Sheet".
+This time, when the bottom panel appears, select "Add frames from a Sprite Sheet".

 .. image:: img/2d_animation_add_from_spritesheet.png